-In order to resolve this subject meritoriously lot of attention is made to fabricate the high performance shielding materials over the broad-band frequency region to reduce the harmful effects generated by EMI [1, 13].
-Metals based EMI materials had been discovered because of their high conductivity, permeability & owning high SE.
-Though they are heavy in weight, brittle, poor diffusion, high corrosion response & difficult meting out make them unsuitable as shielding material [6, 14].
-In modern age, of nanotechnology & nanomaterial's, major concerned has been inclined to growth of thin, lightweight, flexible, corrosion resistant, cost effective, easily process able materials with wide band of absorption frequency [4, 5].
-Thus a varied selection of carbon nanomaterial's like carbon nanotubes (CNTS), carbon fibers (CF),carbon black (CB), graphene nanoparticles, graphene oxide etc. [1, 8, 9, 15] are favored for EMI shielding application owing to high thermal & electrical conductivity, lightweight, flexibility [16, 17] high tensile strength better aspects ratio, skin effects which linked with broad bandwidth [18-22] & better dielectric properties.
-Their composites blended with intrinsically conducting polymer (ICP's) with or without the doping of transition metal oxides & magnetic nanoparticles had explored since past decades [6, 12, 20, 23, 24].
+In order to resolve this subject meritoriously, a lot of attention is made to fabricate the high performance shielding materials over the broad-band frequency region to reduce the harmful effects generated by EMI [1, 13].
+Metal-based EMI materials had been discovered because of their high conductivity, permeability and owning high shielding effectiveness (SE).
+However, they are heavy in weight, brittle, poor diffusion, high corrosion response and difficult meting out, make them unsuitable as shielding material [6, 14].
+In the modern age of nanotechnology and nanomaterials, major concerned has been inclined to the growth of thin, lightweight, flexible, corrosion resistant, cost effective, easily process materials with wide band of absorption frequency [4, 5].
+Thus, a variety selection of carbon nanomaterials like carbon nanotubes (CNTS), carbon fibres (CF), carbon black (CB), graphene nanoparticles and graphene oxide [1, 8, 9, 15] are favoured for EMI shielding application owing to high thermal and electrical conductivity, lightweight, flexibility [16, 17], better tensile strength aspects ratio, skin effects which linked with broad bandwidth [18-22] and better dielectric properties.
+Their composites blended with intrinsically conducting polymer (ICP) with or without the doping of transition metal oxides and magnetic nanoparticles had been explored since past decades [6, 12, 20, 23, 24].

-The insertion of both conducting and magnetic nanomaterial's in polymer has ability to increase the absorption of incident EM waves [25].
-Modern work is shifting towards the multidimensional assemblies along with the lower percentage of conducting fillers inside polymer matrix to obtained better SE by using aforementioned materials [4, 12].
-The manufacturing of such materials researcher's used to design polymer-based foams[1, 2, 4, 8, 9, 11, 20, 23, 26, 27], papers [6, 13, 28, 29] and composites [8, 16, 21, 30] etc. were investigated for their electrical properties such as shielding effectiveness(SE), structural, morphological, surface coatings & magnetic behavior etc. Major research has been done in the field of EMI for the synthesis of different kind of shielding materials used by the researchers in their experimentation shown Table (1) by using different methodology table (2) and so on.
+The insertion of both conducting and magnetic nanomaterials in polymer has increase the absorption of incident EM waves [25].
+Modern work is shifting towards the multidimensional assemblies along with the lower percentage of conducting fillers inside polymer matrix to obtained better SE by using the aforementioned materials [4, 12].
+The manufacturing of such materials used to design polymer-based foams [1, 2, 4, 8, 9, 11, 20, 23, 26, 27], papers [6, 13, 28, 29] and composites [8, 16, 21, 30] were investigated for their electrical properties such as SE, structural, morphological, surface coatings and magnetic behaviour.
+Major research has been done in the field of EMI for different kind of shielding materials used and their synthesis techniques.
+Table 1 summarised the different materials used and Table 2 shows the synthesis techniques.